Search

 Encourage time off and meeting-free times: Some organizations such as LinkedIn, Bumble, Nike, and Hootsuite closed down completely for one week in their efforts to give their people a break and combat exhaustion and burnout.
 Some companies have even adopted a 4-day work week, which is well-supported by recent organizational research that reported increases in employee well-being and productivity.
 Other workplaces have adopted meeting-free time periods or taken action to decrease the percentage of virtual meetings occurring in any given week.

-Destigmatize mental health issues: Many employees have taken a proactive approach towards their own mental health and well-being since the onset of the pandemic.
+Destigmatize mental health issues: Many employees have taken a proactive approach toward their own mental health and well-being since the onset of the pandemic.
 They are more willing now to talk about mental health issues and are more vocal when it comes to needing time off to support their mental health.
 The focus on destigmatizing mental health issues on a global scale has contributed to this shift.
 Leaders who are at the receiving end of those conversations may be ill-prepared to support their employees when they are having difficulty.
-Hence, HR must invest in training leaders in how to have difficult conversations around mental health issues.
+Hence, HR must invest in training leaders on how to have difficult conversations around mental health issues.
 Through listening, empathy, and care, leaders will be able to create a safe space for employees to be vocal about what they are experiencing.

 Every business has the same common denominator – people.
 We need to recognize and celebrate the value of the people in our organizations and invest in their well-being.
 To grow your people and invest in their well-being, you have to grow a human-centered culture of safety, trust, and care.
 Will you take on this challenge?